bgopi23/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">:warning: **Warning:**
 If your changes to the data file make its format invalid, FitBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to make a backup of the file before editing it.

-Furthermore, certain edits can cause FitBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range, or an invalid field is specified).
+Furthermore, certain edits can cause FitBook to behave in unexpected ways (e.g. if a value entered is outside of the acceptable range, or an invalid field is specified).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>
 <hr>